 Gentleman Farmer Wines is a partnership between and Joe Wolosz and Jeff Durham – both who have long careers centered around hospitality and the culinary worlds.
-Joe grew up around hotels (his family owned two along California’s coastline); later he worked in restaurants and tasting rooms.
+Joe grew up around hotels (his family owned two along California’s coastline including El Patio Motel and The Wayside Motel); later he worked in restaurants and tasting rooms.
 Jeff’s family used to farm 22 acres in Oak Knoll – Jeff has a degree in Hotel & Restaurant Management.
+And today Joe and Jeff also own The Redwood Fortuna Riverwalk Hotel (located in Fortuna, California).

 Sommelier Scott Tracey used to be involved and is who we originally met with.
 Scott moved to the valley from Los Angeles and helped open La Toque restaurant.
 As he told us, he could always find a good job at a premium restaurant in Los Angeles and left that possibility open when he first came to the valley.
 However he realized the differences in lifestyle when during La Toque’s first week of business a patron ordered a well-known Napa wine because “his daughter was on the same team as the vintner’s daughter!”